-Although a major source for many of these maps is the National Archives, our extensive research into public libraries and other collections has uncovered many maps that no one knew existed, and until now have not been seen by the general public.
+Although a major source for many of our maps is the National Archives, our extensive research into public libraries and other collections worldwide has uncovered maps that few people even knew existed, and until now have not been seen by the general public.

 Our aim is to restore these works of art back as closely as possible to their original look when the artists created them, and at an affordable price.

 Our maps are printed in high resolution on archival-quality paper with eye-popping clarity.
 They show people having conversations, horses and buggies in the streets, buildings, homes, and shops with remarkable detail.

 The majority of our maps can be purchased in two different sizes.
 Our regular-sized maps are typically 24 by 30-40 inches, and our large maps are typically 36 by 48-60 inches, depending on the format of the original map.
 Most of our regular sized maps are purposely formatted to fit standard wall frames that can be found at your local retailers, like Michael’s, Hobby Lobby, etc. Many of our customer go this route, and many have them custom framed.
 The maps have a 2″-3″ printed border so that expensive matting is unnecessary, and they’re ready to frame.